-Meditation.
+Does meditation changes brain?
 Does it really do everything people say it does?
-Join us as we explore the truth of what happens to your body and to your life overall when you practice meditation.
+Join us as we explore the truth of what happens to your brain, body and life when you practice meditation for one year.

 What Is Meditation?